ava-greta-schock/coding-challenge-nov-2023/README.md

 		    <li><a href="https://nextjs.org/learn-pages-router/basics/assets-metadata-css" target="_blank">Assets, Metadata, and CSS</a></li>
 	    </ul>
                 <br>
-             <div>Note: If you plan on completing the full stack challenge, we recommend you complete the each step Next.js Create Your First App tutorial</div>
+             <div>NOTE: If you plan on completing the full stack challenge, we recommend you complete the each step Next.js Create Your First App tutorial</div>
           </td>
           <td>
             <h3>Challenge 1 | 100 points</h3>
             <div>In order to complete the backend challenge, you must have <a href="https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16" target="_blank">SQL Server Management Studio</a> downloaded.</div>
-	    <div>Establish a simple database system from an assigned system with primary table/object and can populate table with the given JSON data<a href="https://github.com/ava-greta-schock/coding-challenge-nov-2023/blob/main/parks.json" target="_blank">parks.json</a></div>
+	    <div>Establish a simple database system from an assigned system with primary table/object and can populate table with the given <a href="https://github.com/ava-greta-schock/coding-challenge-nov-2023/blob/main/parks.json" target="_blank">parks.json</a></div>
 		  <ul>
 			  <li>Use the parks.json file within the repo & convert it to a SQL Server table</li>
 			  <li>Provide a primary key for your data, assuring that it will increment anytime new data enters</li>